Themis Rigas: United States

 In the summer of 1973, he played in the American Soccer League with the New York Apollo.

 Canada

 In 1974, he played abroad in the National Soccer League with Toronto Homer.
 Rigas scored his first pair of goals for Toronto on May 5, 1974, against the Quebec Selects.
 He helped the club secure a playoff berth by finishing second in the league standings.

 In 1976, Rigas returned to Canada, where he signed with the Toronto Metros-Croatia of the North American Soccer League.
 He debuted for Toronto on 16 May 1976, against the Tampa Bay Rowdies, where he contributed an assist.
 Rigas was named to the league's team of the week on 25 May 1976.
 His stint with Toronto was brief as he was placed on waivers in July 1976.

 Death

-Rigas died in a domestic accident in 1984, at the age of 39, leaving behind him the Panachaiki family without one of its most eminent members.
+Rigas died in a domestic accident in 1984, at the age of 39, leaving behind him the family of Panachaiki without one of their most eminent members.